Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ## Content

-All content in this project are taken from researching the website for helpful links and tips for Children with mental health issues.
+All content in this project are taken from researching the website.

 ## Media